Advisory Council

 Aimee was born and raised in San Antonio, Texas.
 She was inspired to go into reproductive health, rights, and justice by her father who was an abortion provider in central and south Texas.
 She studied Philosophy at the University of Texas and received her Juris Doctor from New York Law School.
 She co-wrote the Public Leadership Institute’s Playbook for Abortion Rights, serves on the advisory council of Reproaction and is a We Testify Storyteller.
 She was an intern at Avow in 2006 and 2007, the political affairs director in 2013 and 2014, and joined as the executive director in 2018.
 In 2023, Aimee joined the Hewlett Foundation as the United States Reproductive Equity Program Officer

-Sapphire Garcia-Lies (Wichita, Kansas)
+Sapphire Garcia-Lies (Wichita, KS)

 Sapphire Garcia-Lies is an activist and nonprofit leader focused on fighting for reproductive rights and racial equity in perinatal health.
 Her work is focused on unabashed truth-telling, calling for accountability within systems, and kindling community change from the grassroots level.
 In 2020, she founded Kansas Birth Justice, a nonprofit focused on policy change and direct community support to catalyze reproductive justice and perinatal health equity in Kansas.
 Sapphire takes pride in her strong community ties and in the hundreds of thriving babies she has helped welcome into the world as a community-based birth worker.